watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 This contributes to achieving a simpler network design.

 # Intent-based SFC management
-{{!RFC9315}} defines intent as "operational guidance and information about the goals, purposes, and service instances that the network is to serve.
+{{!RFC9315}} defines intent as "operational guidance and information about the goals, purposes, and service instances that the network is to serve."
-The architecture for providing SRv6 SFC with SR-aware functions is based on the SDN Framework {{!RFC7426}} and includes an Application Plane.
+The architecture for providing SRv6 SFC with SR-aware functions is based on the SDN Framework {{!RFC7426}} and includes an application plane.

-XXX: 文章追加

 # Acknowledgments
 {:numbered="false"}